iref-use/ps4-remote-pkg-sender/README.md

 - [x] Add a FAQ and Troubleshooting Area
 - [x] Configuration values for timeout and heartbeat
 - [x] Implement HB Store and direct install fPKG's
-- [x] Queue scanner (start next file in the queue after one is finished)
+- [x] Queue Scanner (start next file in the queue after one is finished)
 - [x] Scroll To Top
 - [x] Auto update checker for latest release version
 - [x] Bulk Action for adding to Queue
 - [x] Drag & Drop files and folders
 - [x] RPSV2 API Service for dynamic configurations
+- [x] Add PS5 Support
+- [x] Add Queue Scanner Bulk Request Support for PS5

 ## ToDo's for the future (Comming into v2.10+)
 - [ ] Add Translations though RPSV2 API